Brian Mccoy Alverine Woodsmen Team Scholarship Fund

 How does Brian Mccoy Alverine Woodsmen Team Scholarship Fund spend its money?

 Brian Mccoy Alverine Woodsmen Team Scholarship Fund directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Brian Mccoy Alverine Woodsmen Team Scholarship Fund tax-deductible?